MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/service-description/mmd-app-requirements.md

 <!--Application addendum -->

-In order to guarantee the performance, reliability, and serviceability of MMD Devices a customer’s line of business apps must not seriously impact end user experience or modify MMD’s the security stance.
+In order to guarantee the performance, reliability, and serviceability of Microsoft Managed Desktop devices a customer’s line of business apps must not seriously impact end user experience or modify the security stance.
 Consequently, Line-of-business applications that you want to deploy to Microsoft Managed Desktop devices must meet the requirements in this topic.

 ## Application condition